 Growing up, I always looked up to my mom.
 She raised me and my siblings to believe we could do whatever we wanted to do, period.
 There was no such thing as the word no. I still believe that, and that's how I live my life.
-I was a new mom, but I knew I wanted to work so my mom asked me, ‘What do you want to do?’
-I had never had had a job before.
+I was a new mom, but I knew I wanted to work.
+So my mom asked me, ‘What do you want to do?’
+I had never had a job before.
 ‘What type of job do you want?’
 I said, ‘Well, I think I want to be a waitress.
 I want to work at Denny's.’
 She was like, ‘Well, okay.
 Then that's what you're going to do.
 Let's go.’
 I didn't even apply for anything else.
-She's like, ‘You're going to go in there tell them that you want to be a waitress and you're going to work here,’ and that's what I did.
+She's like, ‘You're going to go in there, tell them that you want to be a waitress, and you're going to work there.’
+And that's what I did.

 We were sleeping in our car at times, trying to talk hotel managers into letting us stay.
 My grandfather in Illinois, he sent financial help.
 He always tried to make sure that we were okay.
 We even went back to Illinois for a little while.
 But sometimes you have pride and you don't want to ask for help.

-"My great grandad was a big figure for me.
+AJ: "My great granddad was a big figure for me.
 He would talk to me about life, and I understood what he was saying even though I was young.
 I always think back to stuff he told me.
-His main message was - serve your community, do as much as you can to help out, and be a positive energy on this earth before you pass.
+His main message was: serve your community, do as much as you can to help out, and be a positive energy on this Earth before you pass.
 That's what he did, so that's just something I wanted to do always.

 My great granddad was the kind of guy that would give anybody food if they needed it with no problem, or clothes, and different stuff like that.
 It wasn't even something he would think about, but with money he always wanted to make sure that that person knew what to do with it, you know.
 We talked a lot about homelessness and the importance of giving back to people.